-Serve the documents you downloaded from RedCrest that have the Court's seal on them.
+Serve the documents that RedCrest notified you were accepted.
+They have the Court's seal on them.
 This includes the:

 - Notice of Appeal

-- Affidavit (including the Magistrates' Court order and any written reasons prepared by the Magistrates' Court)
+- Affidavit, including the Magistrates' Court order and any written reasons prepared by the Magistrates' Court

 - Summons (Form 46A).